Myndex/10bit-png/YpqUV.md

 ### Advantages

--   A 12 bit PQ image in an 8bpx container.
+-   A 12 bit PQ image in an 8 bpc container.
 -   Uses standard png compression
 -   U and V are distributed to pixels in a vertically aligned way that should compress well.
     - Alternately, UU and VV pairs alternate, with a march right per line